Nurkic has 27 points, Blazers beat Rockets 125-111

 Lillard came up limping with some five minutes to go in the third quarter and headed for the locker room.
 He did not return and the Blazers lost, 119-98.
 Afterward, Lillard said he was hopeful that treatment would allow him to return for Wednesday night’s game against the Memphis Grizzlies.

 Rookie Shaedon Sharpe made his first start for the Blazers, and Simons moved to point guard in Lillard’s absence.
-Sharpe finished with 14 points, but admitted at first he was a bit nervous.
+Sharpe finished with 14 points.

-”But once tipoff happened, just started relaxing, just played the game I know how to play within the team and everything, just tried to get my teammates the ball, offensive and defensive side,” Sharpe said.

 Alperen Sengun, who missed the last two games because of illness, made his first start of the season for the Rockets.
 Porter, who has been dealing with a right quad contusion, also started.